Inventory-Crawl-Refresh-Test

 04 Test

-Ask source-bound questions
+Ask allowed-answer questions

 Use questions whose answers exist in one page, multiple pages, a file, and nowhere at all.
 Unknowns should trigger a safe fallback.